fedora-static-analysis/firehose/README.rst

 code analysis tools (e.g. compiler warnings, static analysis, linters, etc).

-It currently provides parsers for the output of gcc, clang-analyzer and cppcheck.
+It currently provides parsers for the output of gcc, clang-analyzer, cppcheck, and findbugs.
 These parsers convert the results into a common data model of Python objects, with methods for lossless roundtrips through a provided XML format.
 There is also a JSON equivalent.